Jobs

 Retrieve jobs

-To get a job by unique identifier, use dr.registry.Job.get, as in the following example:
+To get a job by unique identifier, use dr.registry.Job.get:

 import datarobot as dr